MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/13-create-workspaces-distribute-reports.md

     - Republish the app with changes

 1. Make a small change (such as updating the app description) and republish to see how updates work.

+    > *Changes made to the workspace are not reflected in the app until you **Update app**.
+This is very useful for development before publishing for usage; however, this step can be overlooked and confusing when your changes don't appear in the app.*

 ## **Compare access methods**